aws-samples/aws-dms-cdc-data-pipeline/README.md

                    --max-count 200
    </pre>

-3. Check Amazon OpenSearch Dashboards 5~10 minutes later, and you will see data ingested from the Aurora MySQL.<br/>
+3. Check the Amazon OpenSearch Discover Dashboard `5~10` minutes later, and you will see data ingested from the Aurora MySQL.<br/>
   For example,
    <pre>
    {